ChidiOkpala/ARM_financial_market_tickers/README.md

 ## NOTE:
 While testing the application, marketaux gives a limit of 100 API usage per day.
 Also, the `Market Stats (time series)` does not exist on the free plan for marketaux, so no data is returned.
-However, I handled the error message sent from marketaux in that case.
+However, the error message sent from marketaux in that case was handled.

 ## Assessment Task